-Cognitive Grammar (CG), in my opinion, is the premiere theory with a cognitive linguistic scientific framework, exhaustive in its linguistic notions built up from general cognitive capacities, elegant in its fundamentals—merely three components: a semantic unit, a phonological unit, together with a symbolic unit—and comprehensive in its scope of linguistic explanation from morpheme, word, phrase, on up to pragmatics and philosophy of language, each level applying the same set of theoretical notions.
+Cognitive Grammar (CG), in my opinion, is the premier theory within a cognitive linguistic scientific framework, exhaustive in its linguistic notions built up from general cognitive capacities, elegant in its fundamentals—merely three components: a phonological unit, a semantic unit, assembled into a symbolic unit, ie. form-meaning pairs—and comprehensive in its scope of linguistic explanation from word, meaning, syntax, on up to pragmatics, each level applying the same set of theoretical notions.

-Humans are uniquely symbol-based creatures, exploiting this fact with the ability to talk, reflect, rationalize, and project ourselves and others in to the future.
-A grammatical theory that recognizes, and even makes central, a symbolic hypothesis for language, building an entire infrastructure around it, taking seriously this human uniqueness of communication, with the success that it has had over the past 40+ years in describing so many different languages, is worthy of any serious study and philosophical contemplation.
+Humans are uniquely symbolic-based creatures, exploiting this complexity with the ability to talk, imagine, reflect, rationalize, and project ourselves and others in to the future.
+A grammatical theory that recognizes, and even makes central, a fundamental symbolic hypothesis for language, building up an entire infrastructure around it, taking seriously this human uniqueness of communication, with the success that CG has had over the past 40+ years in describing so many different languages, is worthy of any serious study and philosophical contemplation.

 Some links for the not-so-faint-of-heart: